Targeting Vascular Dementia and patients with Pre-Alzheimers risk

 Because vascular dementia can result from insults to a variety of cortical or subcortical areas, the neuropsychological profile of patients with vascular dementia can be quite varied.
 To date the FDA has not approved any drugs specifically to treat changes in judgment, planning, memory and other thought processes caused by vascular dementia.

-ProNeurogen drugs are designed to improve brain blood flow and decrease brain inflammation related to vascular dementia and pre-Alzheimer's disease.
+ProNeurogen drugs are designed to improve brain blood flow and decrease brain inflammation related to vascular dementia and in patients at risk for pre-Alzheimer's disease.